Mass Communications Emerging Media (MCEM)

 MCEM 4351.
 New Media Platforms.
 3 Hours.

 This course examines how ideas move from concepts and funding to distribution and profits in the new media frontiers.
 Students analyze case studies and apply entrepreneurial principles to create delivery models for new media content.
-Equivalents: MCPD 4351, MCFL 4351, CMCOM 4351.
+Equivalents: MCPD 4351, MCFL 4351, MCOM 4351.

-Prerequisite: MCPD 3370 or MCPD 3378 and 12 additional hours of MCPD, or MCFL, or MCJR.
+Prerequisite: MCOM 1332 and 12 additional hours of MCPD, or MCFL, or MCJR, or MCOM, or MCPA, or MCEM.